 Dr Mark Britnell is one of the foremost global experts on healthcare systems and has a pioneering and inspiring global vision for health in both the developed and developing world.
 He has dedicated his entire professional life to healthcare and has led organisations at local, regional, national and global levels –provider and payer, public and private.
 Over the past 11 years, he has worked in over 80 countries gaining a unique first-hand experience.
 He is the author of “In Search of the Perfect Health System” and “Human: solving the global workforce crisis in healthcare”.

-Professor Emerita, University of Sydney Nursing School, Australia
+Professor Emerita, Susan Wakil School of Nursing, University of Sydney, Australia

 Former Coordinator, Health Workforce Development and Regional Adviser for Nursing, Midwifery and Allied Health Personnel, World Health Organization Regional Office for the Eastern Mediterranean

 Nurse anesthetist programme director, IFITS, France Nurse scientist, Health Chair, ScPoParis/IDM UMR 1145 Vice President of the Academy of Nursing science